 Gibbs: You’ll be launching a Kickstarter for the movie, what will you be doing for that campaign?

 Shane: We will be doing a Kickstarter.
-I’m not sure when, because we’re not going to do it in the middle of [the coronavirus pandemic].
+I’m not sure when, because we would prefer not to do it in the middle of [the coronavirus pandemic].
 When the time seems right, and we’re back to normal – hopefully that’s sooner than later.
 It’s been a long time in the making.
 When that Firmament Kickstarter was done, and I had a narrative with a clear beginning and end, and a ticking clock, and I was like now we can dive in and do it and start a Kickstarter.
 Then this terrible thing turned the world inside out, or rather outside in, since we’re all inside.

 I can say this: We’re still making the story.
 They’re all now working at home, individually.
 We’re doing a lot of creative things to capture the story as it goes on through this time.
 There’s things in development that are exciting.
 We’re capturing that.